alvarolop/openshift-solr/README.md

 ## Limitations

 - Zookeeper: Probably the Zookeeper `zk-run.sh` init script should be included in the Dockerfile instead of having it in the ConfigMap.
 This file should not change.

 - Zookeeper: Due to the custom `/conf/zoo.cfg` with the urls of each Zookeeper node, it is not possible to scale up or down the cluster without redeploying all the replicas.
+Could be possible to automate it setting it to "Redeploy" and using the Kubernetes API: https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-api/#without-using-a-proxy

+- Solr: Currently, Solr nodes register themselves in ZK using their IP.
+As IP is ephemeral in pods, you may want to use the hostname variable.
+To achieve that, you may use the following configuration: https://lucene.apache.org/solr/guide/8_4/taking-solr-to-production.html#solr-hostname